What’s the bad part about living in Mexico?

 You might be accustomed to living in one area or even moving around your own country.
 This has not brought you some of the challenges that will face you when moving to another country.
 Number one, you will have a language barrier to overcome, even if you have made other friends that have moved to Mexico, it is limiting your range of acquaintances.
 Number two is the fact that you will have less in common with many people since you come from another background.
 And lastly, places like Playa Del Carmen are often more transient places with people coming and going, so meeting and maintaining friends can be hard.

-These difficulties can add up to mean that you might not have the range and amount of friends you have at home.
+These difficulties can add up to mean that you might not have the range and number of friends you have at home.
 It can be hard to meet people.
 Because of this fact, we wrote a whole article about where to meet people and develop friendships.
-It is true that we live in a digital world and it is easy to communicate with friends all over, but nothing really replaces the in person contact.
+It is true that we live in a digital world, and it is easy to communicate with friends all over, but nothing really replaces the in-person contact.

 Escaping demons